saturnlighting/literature-review/README.md

 <!-- ## Search strategy -->

-We searched in SCOPUS electronic databased (on 11 Oct 2022) for studies investigating the relationship between active travel and road lighting.
+We used a hybrid systematic and snowballing search strategy.
+First, we searched in SCOPUS electronic databased (on 11 Oct 2022) for studies investigating the relationship between active travel and road lighting.
 The query string used for the search was as follows: